itayinbarr/ml-deploy/README.md

 - Monitoring using Prometheus & Grafana
 - Logging configuration

+#### Important Note

+This repository isn't working out of the box, as it is a mere template and for actual usage, specific environment variables and configurations are needed.

 ## Features

 - **Local Development**: Spin up the service locally using `docker-compose`.